epfl-ada/ada-2023-project-teamcajare2023/README.md

 - **TO CHECK** Qualitative analysis of the character cluster per production region.

 - Causal analysis of the differences of percentage of female characters in movies produced in Europe, India and the USA.
-  - *Methodology*: exact matching on the release year period (5-year bins) and movie genre.
+  - *Methodology*: exact matching (triplet of movies) on the release year period (5-year bins) and movie genre.
   - *Analysis*: ANOVA to assess the signifiance of the difference and Tukey's test to find in which group the difference is significant.